Zhuk (radar): Zhuk-8II

 An export variant of the Zhuk radar developed for the Shenyang F-8-II Finback-B with similar performance to the Zhuk radar, only with a slightly reduced weight of 240 kg.
 Scan sector is +85° in azimuth and +55/-40° in elevation, with a range of 90 km against bombers and 70 km against fighters.
 The radar can simultaneously detect 10 targets, track 2 of the 10 detected and engage 1 of the 2 tracked.

 Zhemchoug

 Zhemchoug (Pearl) of Zhuk series radar is a radar developed for Chengdu J-10 and FC-1 project with planar slotted array antenna.
 Weight is reduced by approximately a third to 180 kg, and the search and tracking range is 80 km and 60 km respectively.
 Zhemchoug can simultaneously detect 20 targets and track 4 of 20 detected, and engage the 4 tracked.
-However, China did not chose this radar for their J-10 fighter.
+However, China did not choose this radar for their J-10 fighter.